aXYZGaming/axyzgaming.github.io/README.md

 # nhf.github.com
-The website for the New Horizon Federation
+The website for the New Haven Federation
 "# axyzgaming.github.io"